harang7447/harang7447/README.md

 I'm 12 years old.

-I born is korea and I live in Thailand.
+I born is korea in 2010 and I live in Thailand.

 I usually coding in my free time.